Wondering how to see Rome in 3 days?

 It's possible (and a great idea) to visit Castel Sant'Angelo on a visit to Rome in 3 days.

-The bridge has been there since ancient Roman times, but the angels are from the 1600s.
+The bridge has spanned the Tiber River since ancient Roman times, but the angels are from the 1600s.

 One of the prettiest streets in Rome, and one of the most fun strolling/shopping/people-watching streets, is via dei Coronari.